Algebraic hyperbolicity of adjoint linear systems on spherical varieties: Introduction

 \section{Introduction}

-We are working in the category of complex algebraic varieties.
+We are working in the category of algebraic varieties over $k$, an uncountable and algebraically closed field of characteristic $0$.
 Algebraic hyperbolicity is an algebro-geometric analogue of Kobayashi hyperbolicity, introduced by Demailly \cite{Demailly97}.
-Roughly, for a smooth projective variety $S$, as Kobayashi hyperbolicity is equivalent to non-existence of entire curves on $S$, algebraic hyperbolicity requires a lower bound for genus of complete curves on $S$ so that $S$ contains no rational or elliptic curve (see Definition \ref{defn: hyp} for the precise definition).
+Roughly, for a smooth projective variety $S$, as Kobayashi hyperbolicity is equivalent to non-existence of entire curves on $S$, algebraic hyperbolicity requires a lower bound for genera of complete curves on $S$ so that $S$ contains no rational or elliptic curve (see Definition \ref{defn: hyp} for the precise definition).

 It is well known that very general hypersurfaces $S$ on a smooth projective variety $X$ are algebraically hyperbolic, if their degree is sufficiently large (see \cite{Demailly20} and the references therein).
 In general, it is a challenging problem to determine an optimal lower bound for the degree that guarantees algebraic hyperbolicity.
 Recently, after the work of Hasse and Ilten \cite{HI2021} for the case where $X$ is a toric 3-fold, there has been a significant progress on algebraic hyperbolicity of hypersurfaces on almost homogeneous varieties.
-Namely, Coskun and Riedl \cite{CR2023} introduced a machinery for checking algebraic hyperbolicity of very general hypersurfaces on almost homogeneous varieties, based on the seminal works of Clemens \cite{Clemens1986}, Ein \cite{Ein1988, Ein1991}, Voisin \cite{Voisin1996, Voisin1998} and Pacienza \cite{Pacienza2003}.
+Namely, Coskun and Riedl \cite{CR2023} introduced a machinery for checking algebraic hyperbolicity of very general hypersurfaces on almost homogeneous varieties, based on the seminal works of Clemens \cite{Clemens1986}, Ein \cite{Ein1988, Ein1991}, Voisin \cite{Voisin1996, Voisin1998}, and Pacienza \cite{Pacienza2003}.
 Using their technique, Yeong \cite{Yeong2022} considered the case where $X$ is the product of the projective spaces, Mioranci \cite{Mioranci2023} studied the case where $X$ is homogeneous, and the second author \cite{Seo2025} investigated the case where $X$ is a general Fano 3-fold of Picard number 1 (based on Mukai's vector bundle method).

 Our project is motivated by the recent work of Moraga and Yeong \cite{MY2024} who considered adjoint linear systems on toric varieties.
 In fact, inspired by Fujita's conjecture on positivity of adjoint line bundles, they conjectured the following: